SteveGilham/altcode.fake/README.md

 ## What's in the box?

-For FAKE >= 5.9.3 or later for .net framework and .net core
+For FAKE >= 5.18.1 or later for .net framework and .net core

 * [`AltCode.Fake.DotNet.Gendarme` ![Nuget](https://buildstats.info/nuget/AltCode.Fake.DotNet.Gendarme)](http://nuget.org/packages/altcode.fake.dotnet.gendarme), a gendarme helper along the lines of the FxCop task `Fake.DotNet.FxCop`

-Can be used with the most recent [homebrew release from my fork](https://www.nuget.org/packages/altcode.gendarme/) to analyze netcore/netstandard builds, even though this homebrew Gendarme is still a classic Framework/Mono tool built with the pre-Roslyn compiler (VS2013).
+Can be used with the most recent [homebrew release from my fork](https://www.nuget.org/packages/altcode.gendarme/) to analyze netcore/netstandard builds.

 DotNet global tools